Five Steps for Business Process Improvement

 Work with all stakeholder groups to identify their commendations that will meet the process improvement performance goals identified.
 Next, categorize the recommendations so that project teams can be assigned to flesh out and implement the recommendations.

-Key Benefits of Process Improvement
+Key Benefits of Business Process Improvement

 Below are some of the potential benefits of conducting a process improvement project.